akhenakh/insideout/README.md

 ```
 Usage of ./cmd/insided/insided:
   -cacheCount=200: Features count to cache, 0 to disable the cache
-  -dbHost="localhost": database hostname use with postgis index only
-  -dbName="testgis": database name use with postgis index only
-  -dbPass="testgis": database password use with postgis index only
   -dbPath="inside.db": Database path
-  -dbUser="testgis": database username use with postgis index only
   -grpcPort=9200: gRPC API port
   -healthPort=6666: grpc health port
   -httpAPIPort=9201: http API port